tzaffi/jupyter-nb-misc/README.md

 ### As I learn more about Jupyter and start fill up my bag of tricks, I'll put the nuggets in this project.

+## Execute Cells Above Button:
+Shows how to create a Javascript button that will run all the cells in the notebook, above the button.

 ## File Picker:
 Shows how to download any file on your Jupyterhub filesystem, starting at your current Notebook's path.